yunong/node-leader/README.md

 a->b->c->d->e...
 ```

-Each node will only be aware of the node directly adjacent to it, i.e. `b` is
+Each node will only be aware of the node directly adjacent to it, e.g. `b` is
 only aware of `a` and `c`.
 The head of the daisy chain is special and is known
 as the global leader.